urvishvasani/Sync-Ends/Results.md

 support the claim of both the means are different.

 * More details can be observed from this [code](https://github.com/urvishvasani/Sync-Ends/blob/master/statistical_analysis.ipynb).

+### Quantitative analysis
+When we asked participants about their preference about whether they got convinced to use the Sync-Ends or not, we got the following results:
+(5 being the Highest preference and 1 being the lowest preference.)

+As we can see from the histogram, 80% participant prefers the Sync-Ends over the manual communication of changes.
+The rest 20% are fine with or without Sync-Ends as long as they get the change notifications properly.

 ## Conclusion
+From the results obtained in the analysis section, we can confidently conclude that overall latency of communication when using Sync-Ends is much lower than when not using Sync-ends. and majority of the participants prefers the Sync-ends service over the manual form of communication.

 ## Threats to Validity